-The primary aim of this step is to take the output from the previous step, data collection and analysis, and discuss the conclusions with a representative sample of employees and work with them to develop solutions.
+The main aim of this step in HSE's Management Standards approach is to take the data collection and analysis from the previous step, and talk the conclusions through with a representative sample of employees and work with them to develop solutions.

-Data analysis can only provide a broad indication of the underlying issues affecting the health of employees.
-If you want to know what is affecting employees you have to ask them!
+Data analysis can only give a broad indication of the underlying issues affecting the health of employees.
+If you want to know what is affecting employees, you have to ask them.

 How you choose to evaluate the risks will be dictated by your organisational structure and the way you have chosen to follow the Management Standards approach.